Advivo’s Managing Partner, Leon Stephan, explores some ways you can improve your business’ performance to make the most of the new financial year.

 Strategic planning

-Having a budget allows you to develop a strategic plan since you will know the answers to questions such as whether your business can expand.
-Communicating the budget helps everyone in the business understand the priorities of the business.
+Having a budget allows you to develop a strategic plan since you will know the answers to questions, such as whether your business can expand.
+Communicating the budget helps everyone in your business understand the priorities of your business.

 Obtain debt financing